-The yearly tuition is payable in full or in ten monthly installments.
+The yearly tuition is payable in full at the time of registration, or in ten monthly installments.
 Parents with more than one child enrolled receive a 5% tuition discount.
 The first payment is due prior to the start of the school year.
-The remaining payments are due on the first day of the month starting in September.
-Payments not received by the 10th of the month will be charged a $10 late fee.
+The remaining payments are due by the 1st of the month starting in September.
+Payments not received by the 5th of the month are charged a $20 late fee.

 IMMUNIZATIONS & ILLNESS

 The state requires that the inoculations of each child enrolled in a school be current according to state immunization standards.
 A copy of your child’s immunization record should be submitted with his/her enrollment application.